-You can always come up with an updated version of your old blog post and even use the new piece to link back to it.
-This practice is a part of what it’s called topic clusters, which means interlinking a group of articles and pages that are built around one pillar page that acts as the main hub of content.
+You can come up with an updated version of your old content and even use the new piece to link back to it.
+This is called a topic cluster, which is the practice of interlinking a group of articles and pages that are built around one pillar page that acts as the main hub of content.

-Aside from the technical SEO side, linking your new blog to the old one can also be a good way to enhance the updated content you’re offering, while taking the old one as a reference and even highlighting that you’re offering refreshed information.
+Aside from the technical SEO side, linking your new post to the old one can also be a good way to enhance the updated content you’re offering, while keeping the old post as a reference and even highlighting that you’re offering new, refreshed information.

 If none of this is an option, then proceed to…